-As of July 1, 2024 Uxbridge Urban Provincial Park becomes the newest year-round day-use provincial park in Ontario.
+As of July 1, 2024 Uxbridge Urban Provincial Park became the newest year-round day-use provincial park in Ontario.
 The provincial park protects and conserves rare, sensitive and/or scientifically interesting areas of the Oak Ridges Moraine and expands opportunities for area residents to enjoy nature and receive physical and mental health benefits from outdoor recreation.
 Hosting park visitors in our community will bring financial benefits to the local economy.

 Where is the park located?

 The park is made up of unconnected parcels of property in the Township of Uxbridge.
 The only parcel that is currently available for public use is located on Old Stouffville Rd.
-View the map.

 Is the Park open for use?